DUTCH LONG ARMS

 The basis of Dutch Long Arms is actually a childhood dream.
 Pim de Waard, known to most people as the gunsmith from Pirosport in Krimpen aan den IJssel (The Netherlands), was already developing rifles as a little boy.
 At age five he had made a design ans showed it to his mother, with the kind request to bring that design to a factory for the gun to be made.
 Obviously not much came of that.

 A few decades later the situation is very different.
 Pim has been building long-range rifles for quite some time now and was talking with his associates Frank and Kevin about the possibillities to shoot the ultimate long range match: the King of 2 Miles competition which is to be held in the South of France in 2019.
 On this match shot are fired at the unlikely distance of 3,225 meters.
 It was clear: they had to build a gun suitable for this competition, but was was it supossed to look like?
 A quiet evening with a glass of whiskey in the garden, and the idea was born: Pim devised a new bolt action system.
 He then built an entirely new and innovative rifle based on his idea.
-At this moment (October 2018) there is only one prototype, but it performs above all expectations.
+The Ascalon XL is sold all over the world and we are now working on it's big brother: the Ascalon XXL.

 The Ascalon and future inventions will be marketed under the new brand: Dutch Long Arms.
 This is a brand under the Pirosport holding.
 All patents and trademarks are owned by Pim de Waard and PIROSPORT.